Mhp23/react-native-full-responsive/README.md

 ```

 ## Usage
-Before to show how you can use it, all methods in the package have two ways to use, first long syntax and second brief syntax, depending on how you like to import and using, you capable of use that.
+Before showing how you can use it, all methods in the package have two ways to use, first long syntax and second brief syntax, depending on how you like to import and use, you capable of using that.

 ```js
 //the first way